pabma/MuSe-FuTa/README.md

 This will create a directory called 'mix', where the ensembled images will be put, ready to be used in the postprocessing. -- And, right now, several images with the valves rotated by a certain degree into your main directory.

-The ensembled image will be cretaed partly using the 'mode' between the different segmented model images for each voxel, plus some specifically picked up choices to assure the presence of certain structures, like the valves, which show up only in one segmentator model.
+The ensembled image will be created partly using the 'mode' between the different segmented model images for each voxel, plus some specifically picked up choices to assure the presence of certain structures, like the valves, which show up only in one segmentator model.

 STEP 3) In order to generate the npz files, which will be used to add a map of properties and simulate the ultrasound image.